 Emergency Care Questions and Answers

 Franklin Park Urgent Care provides excellent emergency care services for minor emergencies, including animal bites, fractures, lacerations, and more.
-For more information call us today or book an appointment online.
+For more information call us today or book a reservation.
 We serve patients from Spokane WA, Airway Heights WA, Cheney WA, Colbert WA, Deer Park WA, Liberty Lake WA, Mead WA, Medical Lake WA, Millwood WA, Otis Orchards WA, Spokane Valley WA and surrounding areas.